 Stanislava Pinchuk is an artist working with data-mapping the changing topographies of war & conflict zones.
-Her work is produced in full independence, and surveys how landscape holds memory and testament to political events – spanning drawing, installation, tattooing, film & sculpture.
+Her work is produced in full independence, and surveys how landscape holds memory and testament to political events – spanning drawing, architecture, installation, tattooing, film & sculpture.

 b.
 1988 – Kharkiv, Ukraine